lleixat/ambienter-vim/README.md

 ## Introduction

-* Problem : I love dark colorshemes.
+* Problem : I love dark colorschemes.
 Sometimes the ambient light or the laptop backlight makes uncomfortable reading and it's best to change the colorscheme.
 * Solution : My laptop have many built-in sensors included an Ambient Light Sensor (als), so I have tryed to make the switch automatic.

 This plugin purpose the manual switch between a "dark" and "light" theme, or based on the light sensor detection.